© Henriikka Kontimo 2020 Built with Indexhibit

 Gallery Emil, Tampere, Finland

-Fish-Ring addresses the theme of absence.
-It gives the viewer a possibility to be also a maker, and to concentrate in being present by an act of copying: every viewer can place a sheet of paper over the wooden plate, and rub with coal onto the paper the text that has been carved on the plate, and take their her own copy with her.
+Fish-Ring addresses the themes of absence, search for meaning, reason, and closure.
+It gives the viewer a possibility to be also a maker, and to concentrate on being present by an act of copying: every viewer can place a sheet of paper over the wooden plate, and rub with coal onto the paper the text that has been carved on the plate, and take their her own copy with her.

 These words are not here.